Understanding Data References and External References in Civil 3D

 Learn More

-And what you're going to see here is that you have objects inside of Civil 3D that you can reference into a drawing from another drawing and inside of your file structures.
+And what you’re going to see here is that you have objects inside Civil 3D that you can reference into a drawing from another drawing and inside your file structures.
 So data shortcuts can be brought in, including surfaces, alignments, pipe networks, pressure networks, corridors, and view frame groups.
-So these objects can be taken from another drawing and placed into your drawing.
+So these objects can be taken from another drawing and placed in your drawing.

-And where we have a difference in xrefs in that it is static, these objects are dynamic inside of your drawing.
-So say you did an xref of parcels, which is what we're going to do in this course.
-We're going to xref in a parcel.
+And where we have a difference in xrefs is that they are static, these objects are dynamic inside your drawing.
+So say you did an xref of parcels, which is what we’re going to do in this course.
+We’re going to xref a parcel.

-When you xref in a parcel, that parcel is fully controlled by the parent drawing.
-Whereas a data shortcut, if we were to data shortcut in a surface, that surface is going to be displayed based on the settings inside of our current drawing.
-We have all of our surface object styles, our labels, and all those things can be applied to our data shortcuts.
+When you xref a parcel, that parcel is fully controlled by the parent drawing.
+Whereas a data shortcut, if we were to data shortcut a surface, that surface is going to be displayed based on the settings inside our current drawing.
+We have all our surface object styles and labels, and all those things can be applied to data shortcuts.

 Whereas I cannot place parcel labels, segment labels, or anything like that on an xref, I can in a data shortcut.
-The fault here, or the shortcoming of data shortcuts, is that not every object inside of Civil 3D can be referenced in a data shortcut.
-So my example of parcels, as you can see inside of the options for data shortcuts, parcels are not here.
+The fault here, or the shortcoming of data shortcuts, is that not every object inside Civil 3D can be referenced in a data shortcut.
+So my example of parcels—as you can see in the options for data shortcuts—parcels are not here.

 You cannot do a data shortcut for a parcel.
-So you have to control all of the parcel information inside of the parent drawing, and then xref it in.
-So what we're going to go ahead and do is we're going to wrap up this video.
+So you have to control all of the parcel information inside the parent drawing, and then xref it in.
+So what we’re going to do is we’re going to wrap up this video.

 I’ll meet you in the next one, and we’re going to start talking about creating these data shortcuts.